Service specification referenceΒΆ

 Because the spec.volumes and spec.containers.volumeMounts fields work together, they are explained together in one section.
 For more information, see spec.volumes field (optional).

-Snowflake determines how to use the available compute pool resources to run your application.
-It is recommended that you explicitly indicate resource requirements for your service instances and set appropriate limits in the specification.
+It is recommended that you explicitly indicate resource requirements for the specific container and set appropriate limits in the specification.
 Note that the resources you specify are constrained by the instance family of the nodes in your compute pool.
 For more information, see CREATE COMPUTE POOL.

 • memory: This is the memory required for your application container.
 You can use either decimal or binary units to express the values.
-For example, 2G represents a request for 2,000,000,000 bytes.
-When specifying memory, unit is required.
-For example, 100M or 5Gi.
-The supported units are: M, Mi, G, Gi.
-For more information, see About units.
+For example, 2G represents a request for 2,000,000,000 bytes and 2Gi represents a requests for 2 x 1024 x 1024 x 1024 bytes.

 Example 1